Frequently Asked Questions

-The University has contracted with Arriva, a commercial bus operator, to provide free transport for staff and students between Durham and Stockton.
-This service is known as the X1.
-From 4th January 2015, the X1 is being renumbered as the X12.
+The University has contracted with Arriva, a commercial bus operator, to provide free transport for staff and students between Durham Bus Station (extended to Aykley Heads) and Middlesbrough via Stockton.
+This service is known as the X12.

-The University carried out a tender exercise during 2010 to see which operators would be able to provide a service between our two campuses.
-Of the three companies that submitted tenders, only Arriva could provide the service we required within the budget available.
+The University carried out a tender exercise during 2015 to see which operators would be able to provide a service between Durham City and Queen's Campus.
+Of the companies that submitted tenders, only Arriva could provide the service we required within the budget available.

-Why are the public allowed to use the X1 (X12)?
+Why are the public allowed to use the X12?